Provenance of movies on Russian Film Hub

-- Economic rights: the copyright holders retain the right to sell their films; meanwhile, Russian Film Hub does not and will never sell the right to access their films.
+- Economic rights: the copyright holders retain the right to sell their films; meanwhile, Russian Film Hub does not sell the right to access their films.

 - Moral rights: the copyright holders receive authorship credit and full integrity of their content (no editing or changes by us at all) – Russian Film Hub in no way hides that these are embedded YouTube videos (you can just click through to YouTube via the video player).

 The video content you see on Russian Film Hub is always hosted by one of these third-party websites: YouTube, Vimeo, and DailyMotion.
 When Russian Film Hub links to an external paid streaming site, it is either Amazon Prime Video or Apple iTunes.

 As such, Russian Film Hub is not an online service provider as defined in the Digital Millennium Copyright Act.
 We do not provide legal copyright owners or non-copyright holders with the ability to publish on the internet by uploading, storing, and displaying various media utilizing our services.
 And to be absolutely clear, we do not host video content on our own servers.

 As such, in the unlikely event that you believe infringing material appears on this website, your best bet for taking down the content is to contact the following video hosts here: YouTube, Vimeo, and DailyMotion.
 If you notify us in writing on our Contact page, we will ensure that content is not on our website and will gladly work with you to help enforce your copyright.

 If you are a copyright holder from the former Soviet Union and would like any help enforcing your copyright in the US, we are glad to help you navigate US copyright.